 Navigate to your

-https://<your-ship-url>/~settings#s3, or click your sigil in the upper-right corner of the window and navigate to System Preferences -> Remote Storage.
+https://<your-ship-url>/apps/grid/leap/system-preferences/storage, or click your sigil in the upper-left corner of the window and navigate to Settings -> Remote Storage.

-The Access Key ID and Secret Access Key is the API key we generated.
+The Access Key ID and Secret Access Key are from the API key we just generated.
 Put each one in the correct field and save.

-The S3 Bucket is the name of your digital ocean space.
-Once you've added that you'll also need to click "Make Active" from the drop down menu.
+The Bucket Name is the name of your digital ocean space.
+Once you've added that you'll also need to click "Save" at the bottom of the form.

 Once all of that's complete you should be good to go!
 Test that things are working by attempting to attach or send and image via chat.
 It should work.
 You can manage your images by logging into Digital Ocean and looking at the folder in your newly created space.
 You can use your same space for multiple urbit IDs by creating new API keys.
 Each ID will create a new directory within that space using its name by default.